gcremers/metascan/README.md

 SignalP has to be requested before it can be downloaded from the website and can be found here: https://services.healthtech.dtu.dk/service.php?SignalP-5.0.
 It contains a bin file that can be put in PATH

-The maximum version for hmmpress is 3.1b2 and can be found  here http://eddylab.org/software/hmmer3/3.1b2/ Higer versions are too stricked to index the Metascan databases.
+The maximum version for hmmpress is 3.1b2 and can be found here:  http://eddylab.org/software/hmmer3/3.1b2/ Higher versions are too strict to index the Metascan databases.
 Version hmmer-3.1b2-linux-intel-x86_64.tar.gz contains precompiled bin files.

 Once the databases are indexed, the version doesn really matter anymore.
 That is why there is no maxiumum version set to this in the script.

 When the cmpress and BLASTP don't have the right path, the easiest way to fix this is to run: prokka --listdb This will show a  line like this:

 [09:44:41] Looking for databases in: /usr/local/bioinfo/prokka/db

 in lines 51, you should enter that location in the $prokkaloc placeholder.